Industry News

 5. Poorly structured workflows

-Without clear workflows, teams do not always know when to step in during a project.
-Approvals take more time and decisions are delayed.
+Without clear workflows, teams do not always know when to intervene in a project.
+Approvals take longer and decisions are delayed.

-The implementation of structured processes makes it possible to organise project stages and improve overall efficiency.
+The implementation of structured processes makes it possible to organise the project stages and improve overall efficiency.

-These workflows offer real time savings for creative teams, which can focus on content production.
+These workflows offer genuine time savings for creative teams, who can focus on content production.

-In some marketing projects, approvals involve several contributors.
-Each step adds time to the process and slows down production.
+In some marketing projects, the approvals involve several collaborators.
+Each stage adds time to the process and slows production.

-Structuring approval routes makes it possible to implement a more efficient organisation and limit back-and-forth.
+Structuring approval chains makes it possible to implement a more efficient organisation and limit back-and-forth.

-The project manager can therefore steer decisions more easily and improve team productivity.
+The project manager can thus more easily steer decisions and improve team productivity.

 7. A multiplication of content versions